Digital-Finance-DigiFi/digifi/README.md

 The following optional features are provided by `digifi` (Note: none of these features are the enabled by default):

-- `sample_data`: Provides some sample data to test CAPM and portfolio optimization algorithms.
+- `sample_data`: Provides sample data to test CAPM and portfolio optimization algorithms.
 - `serde`: Provides serialization/deserialization for certain structs.
-- `plotly`: Plotting support.
+- `plotly`: Provides functions for plotting results using `plotly` library.

 # Errors